LukeMcCulloch/Scotty3D-1/README.md

 2. Here is the Catmull refined CrazyTorus:
 ![LinearSubdivision](pics/subdivision/CrazyTorusCatmullClark3level.png)

 Of course we have barely scratched the surface with subdivision.
+One thing we need to do is extend the basic method to handle boundaries.
+Note that this will also handle creases.

 ## Catmul Clark, first extension:  Boundary rules